 To that end, we've rounded up what experts consider to be the top five of these old-school money mantras.
 They cover the gamut, from budgeting basics to growing your money to supporting yourself through retirement and beyond.
 Find out why they stand the test of time and how you can tap their wisdom.

 It's the basic principle of earning a paycheck: After subtracting taxes and other pay period deductions, the money you make goes directly into your pocket.
 But the idea of actually paying yourself goes beyond just depositing your wages every two weeks.
 This mantra is all about setting aside some of that take-home pay for your future: your emergency fund, your debt pay-down goals and retirement.

-How to Do It: Natalie Taylor, CFP®, a financial planner with LearnVest Planning Services, says the first step is to review your income and expenses and commit to a realistic savings amount to dedicate toward your goals on a regular basis.
+How to Do It: Financial planner Natalie Taylor, CFP®, says the first step is to review your income and expenses and commit to a realistic savings amount to dedicate toward your goals on a regular basis.
 Feel like you can't spare a cent?
 Remember that starting small, even allocating just 1% of your take-home pay to your 401(k) or emergency fund, is better than nothing.